File Taxes For Your

 LLC vs S Corp

 Limited liability companies and S corporations have some things in common, but they also have significant differences.
 Let’s start with the similarities.
 Both entities offer limited liability protection, meaning individual business owners aren’t held personally responsible for any debts or liabilities.
 Also, both are considered entities that are separate and pass-through.
 A separate entity needs to be started at the state level and pass-through entities don’t pay any taxes at the business level.
 LLCs and S Corps have to follow certain state regulations like appointing a registered agent and paying annual fees.
 Now onto the differences between LLCs and S Corps.
 LLCs can have unlimited members, whereas S Corps can only have up to 100.
 With an S corporation, all the shareholders must be U.S. citizens, but LLCs have no restrictions.
 They also can’t be owned by an LLC, corporation, partnership or most trusts.
-But S Corporations have officers and directors to help oversee business affairs and handle any big decisions.
-Regarding taxes, S corporations can consider the owner an employee, saving on self-employment taxes.
-LLCs must pay self-employment taxes on their income because they’re taxed on a personal income level and not a business level.
+S Corporations have officers and directors to help oversee business affairs and handle any big decisions.
+In terms of taxation, S corporations can consider the owner an employee, saving on self-employment taxes.
+LLC taxation involves paying self-employment taxes on their income because they’re taxed on a personal income level and not a business level.
 And quarterly tax payments will be due.
+Filing taxes for an LLC can file as a sole proprietorship, partnership, S Corp or C Corp.
+The tax forms needed will differ based on if you’re filing your personal and business taxes together or not.

 LLC vs C Corp

 When it comes to comparing an LLC vs C Corp, each has advantages to consider.
 For example, both companies limit the liability of owners when it comes to company debt.
 Both can also own other companies and get banking services.
 LLCs are often chosen for side projects, small teams or businesses unsure of their long-term business goals.
-This is because money and intellectual property (IP) can freely flow between the LLC itself and the LLC members without tax implications.
+This is because money and intellectual property can freely flow between the LLC itself and the LLC members without tax implications.
 Although possible with a C Corp, this route requires you to keep extensive records.
-But C Corps are attractive to investors because of the tax structure, business management and ownership.
+C Corps are attractive to investors because of the tax structure, business management and ownership.
 When choosing a business entity, the taxation process plays an important role when making decisions.
 C Corps file their own taxes and are taxed twice.
 The company pays corporate taxes, and the owners are taxed when they receive profits or salaries.
-An LLC is considered a pass-through entity, meaning the income is reported on personal tax returns.
-LLCs can choose to be treated as a C Corp, but they will be subject to double taxes.
-Whether you decide an LLC or C Corp is right for your business, both have pros and cons to consider.
+LLC taxes filing depends on the business structure it chooses to be taxed as.

 LLC vs Sole Proprietorship